rduplain/nixd/README.md

 Then you'd have have your project run with the pattern of:

-    run: boot
+    run: install
     	nixd/usr/bin/your-process-manager arguments

-Typically you will use a process manager (foreman, supervisord, circus, procer, ...) to contain all of your project's processes, the initial boot process for which is why nixd exists.
+Typically you will use a process manager (foreman, supervisord, circus, procer, ...) to contain all of your project's processes, the initial install process for which is why nixd exists.

 ### Goals for Use